logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/time-traveling-execution/executing-retroactively-with-time-travel/_index.md

     4. Click **OK** to run the test with the specified revision.

-        **Attention:** If your current repository database is a legacy one created prior to TestArchitect version [8.2](/TA_ReleaseNotes/DITA_source/Whats_New_8.2.html), and has not been [upgraded for time traveling](/TA_Administration/Topics/adm_database_upgrade_time_traveling.html), you are presented with the following message: This repository has not yet been upgraded for time travel functionality.
+{{<attention>}} If your current repository database is a legacy one created prior to TestArchitect version [8.2](/TA_ReleaseNotes/DITA_source/Whats_New_8.2.html), and has not been [upgraded for time traveling](/TA_Administration/Topics/adm_database_upgrade_time_traveling.html), you are presented with the following message: This repository has not yet been upgraded for time travel functionality.
 Please contact your administrator to upgrade it before using it with time traveling.

 -   Option \#2: Execution based on a [revision tag](/TA_Help/Topics/ug_revision_tag.html), that is, a revision is associated with a specific AUT version\(s\).